-Members of the public may provide feedback in the following ways:
+Members of the public were able to provide feedback in the following ways:

-- An anonymous online questionnaire, which will be open until 30 June 2017.
+- An anonymous online questionnaire, open until 30 June 2017.

 - Community statements for individuals who wish to discuss their experiences of the treatment of family violence within the family law system with the committee.

 - Public hearings to gather evidence from stakeholders, including government agencies, non-government organisations, and experts in the policy area.

 - Written submissions addressing one or more of the terms of reference to be received by Wednesday, 3 May 2017.

 The Chair of the Inquiry is Sarah Henderson MP, who is interviewed here on Sky News Australia.
 In this interview Ms Henderson unreservedly commends the work of Rosie Batty (strike 1), as well as mentioning some of the specific issues to be addressed in the Inquiry.